izka1/brain_code_blog/content/Coding_Basics_docs/Basic_Tools_Bash/navigating_files.md

 # Prev/next pager order (if `docs_section_pager` enabled in `params.toml`)
 weight: 1
 ---
-Modern filesystems are made up of trees of directories (folders) and files.
+Modern file systems are made up of trees of directories (folders) and files.

-### Console and Terminal
+## Console and Terminal
 Instead of navigating files and directories using OS GUIs (Figure 1), we can navigate teh system using the terminal/console.
 The console is technically the devise, and the terminal is the softare nested inside the console, but the two terms are used synonymously.
 There are a number of terminal applications that are popular on different operating systems.
 I have listed a few popular examples: